mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Trust Level | Description
 ------------|---------------
 SBI 1.0 | The trust is provided at the software level.
 No hardware related trust exists.
-This type of compliance is used in controlled environments such as registration.
+This type of compliance is allowed to be used in controlled environments such as registration, however its recommended to use SBI 2.0 and above on all scenarios.
 SBI 2.0 | The trust is provided by a secure chip or FTM with a secure execution environment.
 This type of compliance is used in uncontrolled environments such as Authentication or e-KYC.
+Usage of SBI 1.0 devices are not allowed in such scenarios.

 ### Foundational Trust Module (FTM)